CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Conf.CirculateInfo.Ti=Permitted Disclosures

-Conf.CirculateInfo.sec=The recipient may disclose Confidential Information to its employees, agents, contractors and other representatives having a legitimate need to know (including, for {_Provider}, the subcontractors referenced in Section 22.10), provided it remains responsible for their compliance with this Section 18 and they are bound to confidentiality obligations no less protective than this Section 18.
+Conf.CirculateInfo.sec=The recipient may disclose Confidential Information to its employees, agents, contractors and other representatives having a legitimate need to know (including, for {_Provider}, the subcontractors referenced in Section {Misc.Xnum}.10), provided it remains responsible for their compliance with this Section {Conf.Xnum} and they are bound to confidentiality obligations no less protective than this Section {Conf.Xnum}.

 Conf.CirculateInfo.=[G/Z/Base]